rominirani/genai-apptemplates-googlecloud/wordlookup-chromeextension/README.md

 Before we get to the Chrome Extension, let us first deploy the Cloud Function that works with the PaLM API.

+> NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](../SETUP.md).**
+Additionally, ensure that you have cloned this repository and are currently in the ```wordlookup-chromeextension``` folder for the rest of the commands.

 ## Environment variables required

 Your Cloud Function requires access to two environment variables: